GC-public-learning/formation_laravel_5.8/04_controllers.md

 It maps the user action into model updates.The controller layer is helpful to select the most appropriate view and delivers it to the user.

 ### to make a new controller :
-&emsp;- open laravel terminal and tape : php artisan make:controller ControllerName (CustomersController)
+&emsp;- open laravel terminal and tape : php artisan make:controller <ControllerName> ("CustomersController" in this case)

 ### new file with class is automaticaly created here : [app/Http/Controllers/](https://github.com/Geoffrey-Carpentier/1st_laravel_project/tree/main/app/Http/Controllers)